-2.1 4WD 10th Circuit National

-2.1.1 Classes:

-• 4wd 'Modified Touring' for Open Modified brushless motors with 2S LiPo battery and Open ESC.

-• 4wd '13.5 Blinky Touring' for 13.5t brushless motors with 2S LiPo battery and Blinky ESC.

-• 4wd '17.5 Blinky Touring' for 17.5t brushless motors with 2S LiPo battery and Blinky ESC.

-2.1.2 A maximum of Six, one-day meetings.

-2.1.3 The winner of each championship will be crowned the BRCA [class] National Champion [year].

-2.1.4 For the first 7 days of booking-in, only the following drivers will be able to enter:Those who completed the counting number of rounds in the previous seasons BRCA championship Modified,13.5 Blinky or 17.5 Blinky.

-2.2 2WD 10th Circuit National

-2.2.1 Classes:

-• 2wd 'FWD' for 17.5t brushless motors with 2S LiPo battery and Blinky ESC as detailed in section 17.

-• 2wd 'F1' for 21.5t brushless motors with 2S LiPo battery and Blinky ESC.

-2.2.2 A maximum of Six, one-day meetings.

-2.2.3 The winner of each championship will be crowned the BRCA [class] National Champion [year]

-2.2.4 For the first 7 days of booking-in, only the following drivers will be able to enter:Those who completed the counting number of rounds in the previous seasons BRCA championship FWD or F1.3.3 National Championship Rules

-2.3.1 Venues will be selected by committee for both 4WD 10th Circuit National and 2WD 10th Circuit National Championships.

-2.3.2 Event Entry: Each meeting will have a maximum of 11 heats.
+- 2.1 4WD 10th Circuit National - 2.1.1 Classes: - 4wd 'Modified Touring' for Open Modified brushless motors with 2S LiPo battery and Open ESC. - 4wd '13.5 Blinky Touring' for 13.5t brushless motors with 2S LiPo battery and Blinky ESC. - 4wd '17.5 Blinky Touring' for 17.5t brushless motors with 2S LiPo battery and Blinky ESC. - 2.1.2 A maximum of Six, one-day meetings. - 2.1.3 The winner of each championship will be crowned the BRCA [class] National Champion [year]. - 2.1.4 For the first 7 days of booking-in, only the following drivers will be able to enter: Those who completed the counting number of rounds in the previous seasons BRCA championship Modified, 13.5 Blinky or 17.5 Blinky. - 2.2 2WD 10th Circuit National - 2.2.1 Classes: - 2wd 'FWD' for 17.5t brushless motors with 2S LiPo battery and Blinky ESC as detailed in section 17. - 2wd 'F1' for 21.5t brushless motors with 2S LiPo battery and Blinky ESC. - 2.2.2 A maximum of Six, one-day meetings. - 2.2.3 The winner of each championship will be crowned the BRCA [class] National Champion [year] - 2.2.4 For the first 7 days of booking-in, only the following drivers will be able to enter: Those who completed the counting number of rounds in the previous seasons BRCA championship FWD or F1. - 2.3 National Championship Rules - 2.3.1 Venues will be selected by committee for both 4WD 10th Circuit National and 2WD 10th Circuit National Championships. - 2.3.2 Event Entry: Each meeting will have a maximum of 11 heats.
 Entry fee £21 per meeting (£17 going to the host club, the remainder going to section funds).
 The host venue may charge up to £10 per driver for Saturday practice.
-Entries will open at noon on the last Saturday in February.

-2.3.3 Event Schedule:

-Monday-Friday:: Track closed to meeting entrants, apart from any race meeting organised by the host club that is publicised and open to all entrants.

-Saturday: Practice (attendance optional).

-Sunday: 3 Qualifying rounds, 3 Finals rounds.
-Best 2 round scores to count.

-2.3.4 Tyre vote: If a class has fewer than 15 competitors counting from the previous season for championship scores then the committee will decide the tyre(s) to be used in the next season.
-Classes that have 15 or more competitors will be voted on from an approved list compiled by the section committee.
+Entries will open at noon on the last Saturday in February. - 2.3.3 Event Schedule: - Monday Friday:: Track closed to meeting entrants, apart from any race meeting organised by the host club that is publicised and open to all entrants. - Saturday: Practice (attendance optional). - Sunday: 3 Qualifying rounds, 3 Finals rounds.
+Best 2 round scores to count. - 2.3.4 Tyre vote: All drivers who competed in a scoring meeting will be eligible to vote.
+The tyre vote will be voted on from an approved list compiled by the section committee.
 A single approved tyre assembly and a single approved control treaded tyre assembly for the wet, both of prebuilt and glued construction, will be chosen by an online vote of competitors who completed the counting number of championship rounds in the previous season.
 In the event that more than two tyres are submitted, and no tyre receives a majority of votes, a second vote will be held featuring the two tyres that received the most votes.
-If this second vote is a tie then the committee has the ruling vote.

-2.3.5 Tyre allocation.

-4WD Touring car entrants are allowed to use the following number of tyres per meeting:
+If this second vote is a tie then the committee has the ruling vote. - 2.3.5 Tyre allocation. - 4WD Touring car entrants are allowed to use the following number of tyres per meeting: - Modified/13.5 Blinky: Two sets of slick tyres. - Modified/13.5 Blinky: One set of treaded tyres (wets).

-- Modified/13.5 Blinky: Two sets of slick tyres. - Modified/13.5 Blinky: One set of treaded tyres (wets). - 17.5 Blinky: One set of slick tyres. - 17.5 Blinky: One set of treaded tyres (wets).
+- 17.5 Blinky: One set of slick tyres. - 17.5 Blinky: One set of treaded tyres (wets).